Alina Cojocaru: Professional career

 After completing her six-month training with the Royal Ballet School, Cojocaru was offered a contract to join The Royal Ballet as a member of the corps de ballet.
-She was also offered a contract to join the Kiev Ballet as principal.
-She subsequently joined Kiev Ballet in November 1998, believing she would gain greater experience as a principal dancer.
+She was also offered a contract to join the Kyiv Ballet as principal.
+She subsequently joined the Kyiv Ballet in November 1998, believing she would gain greater experience as a principal dancer.
 She stayed for one season, dancing a variety of roles.

-Whilst dancing with Kiev Ballet, Cojocaru re-applied to the Royal Ballet in London, but was only invited to audition for the corps de ballet.
-She attended an audition for the company whilst on leave from Kiev Ballet and was offered a contract.
+Whilst dancing with the Kyiv Ballet, Cojocaru re-applied to the Royal Ballet in London, but was only invited to audition for the corps de ballet.
+She attended an audition for the company whilst on leave from the Kyiv Ballet and was offered a contract.
 Doubtful of development opportunities elsewhere, she accepted the contract and joined the company in November 1999.
 She was subsequently promoted to principal dancer in 2001.
 In 2004, she received the Prix Benois de la Danse for her portrayal of Cinderella.

 Cojocaru's early appearances with the company included performing in the opening gala for the refurbished Royal Opera House, plus appearances with the corps de ballet in the Kingdom of the Shades from La Bayadère, as a snowflake in The Nutcracker and as a doll in Coppélia.

 One of the highlights of her career is her partnership with Danish principal dancer, Johan Kobborg.
 The partnership began in 2001 when they danced together in Romeo and Juliet after Cojocaru filled in for an injured Miyako Yoshida.
 Since then, Kobborg and Cojocaru's partnership has been named one of the greatest in the history of ballet, and they have danced together at Covent Garden and worldwide.

 In 2012, Cojocaru became the first ballerina to receive the Prix Benois de la Danse twice, this time for John Neumeier's Liliom with the Hamburg Ballet.
 The lead role of Julie also marked the first time a full-length ballet was created around Cojocaru.